Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/30/22 Added controller in server (back-end) to get the requested data from the job model in the MongoDB database.
+-Added controller in server (back-end) to get the requested data from the job model in the MongoDB database.
 </br>
 </br>